Do you have an eating disorder?

 - Eating in private: People with eating disorders often feel ashamed of eating in public.
 Teenagers may skip out on a family meal, disappearing with their plates to eat in their own rooms.
 They will often give other excuses for this behavior.

 - Vomiting and use of laxatives: Indulging in self-induced vomiting or frequent use of laxatives to quickly rid the body of any food consumed.
-Appetite suppressants may also be used to ward off hunger pangs.

 - Obsession with exercise and physical activity: Continuously engaging in hard, strenuous exercises, even when the person is sick or injured.